jradavenport/WWU-seminar-2018/lab5/README.md

 ## Part 2: Recreate (as closely as you can) the plot I have provided!
-Today's data comes from the very famous HIPPARCOS mission
+Today's data comes from the very famous HIPPARCOS mission, which as of 2018-April-25 has been succeeded by Gaia!

-## Part 3: Animation!
-Use the data to make an animation in matplotlib.